jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 Enemies look boring as a static sprite.
 Lets give it some character by animating it's walk cycle.
 In this case, the ghost enemy doesn't have legs so its going to float around instead.

-We already provide you with a ready-to-go animation located iun *Assets > Animations > Enemy, so you can just drag and drop that in.
+We already provide you with a ready-to-go animation located in *Assets > Animations > Enemy, so you can just drag and drop that in.
 However, if you would like to get some experience working with the animator and blendtrees (which you'll do a lot) follow the video below to make your animation.

 https://youtu.be/I9JG9kU17RI?si=lWHJnjz5SdM0bKCG&t=1613